bahtiyartan/troia/docs/66FTP.rst

 After connection established to file server, a working directory is assigned to a client and all commands executed in this path.
 Also, relative file paths are computed from this working directory.

-To read, currently which directory are you working on FTPRUNCOMMAND’s CURRENTDIRECTORY variation is used.
-Changing working directory is possible with FTPRUNCOMMAND’s CHANGEDIRECTORY variation.
+To read, currently which directory are you working on FTPRUNCOMMAND's CURRENTDIRECTORY variation is used.
+Changing working directory is possible with FTPRUNCOMMAND's CHANGEDIRECTORY variation.
 This command also allows some other operations on FTP server for more information please see the command help.
 Here is the syntax of two variations.

 ::